isaac-sim/IsaacLab/docs/source/tutorials/01_arms.rst

 ------------------------------

 The single arm manipulators refer to robotic arms with a fixed base.
 These robots are at the ground height, i.e. `z=0`.
-Accordingly, the robots areplaced on a table that define their workspace.
+Accordingly, the robots are placed on a table that define their workspace.
 In this tutorial, we spawn two robots on two different tables.
 The first robot is placed on the left table ``/World/Table_1`` and the second robot is placed on the right table ``/World/Table_2``.